rmzamith/DHT22-RaspiberryPi-C-reader/README.md

 `sudo ./dht22.out`

-There`s a know issue for negative temperatures.
+There is a know issue for negative temperatures.
 I`m looking forward to fix it.